 It would be fair to say, that due to the many imported dogs coming in to the UK over the last few years; breeders can no longer claim they have new lines.
 Put simply, there aren't any more new genetic lines, so we have to make our selections for future sires, very carefully!
 If we go back more than five generations, we are all breeding from the same dogs.
 Over the last ten years, some prolific males have sired more than 100 progeny each all over the world, of which many of those progeny have also been used in breeding.
 It has become frustratingly difficult to find new dogs without those pedigrees.

-Our next litter is planned for summer 2020 with Coco & Neo followed by Meghan & Aslan later in the year.
+Our next litter is planned for summer 2020 with Meghan & Aslan followed by Coco & Neo later in the year.
+Both lists are full.
 All health results are on the pages of the dogs in breeding.
-We have 10 pups already reserved for this litter.
+As responsible breeders, we don't have a mating until we have several puppies reserved and we always have a waiting list for each litter.

 As of April 30th, we will no longer be members of the KC Assured Breeder Scheme.
 We have chosen not to renew this due to so many problems in and around the KC.
+It is also now apparent that breeders with many dogs are being told that they have to re-home their older dogs who are not in breeding.
+This is never going to happen here!
 More on this in our news page.

 Coco, our Polish import from the Ginger Heaven kennel, is a black & tan Leonberger and the only one in the UK; her colour is very rare with only a small number around the world. (fact) They only occasionally occur in breeding when both parents carry the BT gene and a throw back to the Newfoundland, of which Leonbergers derive.
 Her genetics are correct for the breed and her parents are full pedigree Leonbergers.
 No other breed has been used to get this colour.
 She was most sought after by breeders here and we were very privileged to be able to bring her to join our gang.
 We very much doubt that she will produce any black and tan puppies this time, but hopefully by next time, we will have found a male who also carries this gene.